Why We’re Fighting Florida’s Abortion Restrictions

 By: Kristen C. Prewitt Undocumented, 11-years-old, and raped by her mother’s boyfriend, she had never filed a record of the sexual assault.
 “Was she even raped?” administrators at the hospital where she sought an abortion had asked.
 According to Florida’s new abortion waiting-period statute, the answer would be “no.” The state recently passed a law …

 As an internationally known non-profit with a successful track record for change, Medical Students for Choice® (MSFC) stands up in the face of violent opposition.
-For 20 years, we have worked to destigmatize abortion provision among medical students and residents, and to persuade medical schools and residency programs to include abortion as a part of the reproductive health services curriculum.
+We work to destigmatize abortion provision among medical students and residents, and to persuade medical schools and residency programs to include abortion as a part of the reproductive health services curriculum.

 More specifically, these are our strategic goals

 Improve reproductive health curricula

 Physicians have power, status, and prestige in nearly every culture and MSFC seeks to leverage that power in ways that promote our vision of reproductive health, justice, and rights around the world.